Rona Bailey: Career

-When Rona Bailey returned to New Zealand after studying in the USA, an early job of hers was as Physical Welfare Officer with the Department of Internal Affairs.
+When Rona Bailey returned to New Zealand after studying in the United States, an early job of hers was as Physical Welfare Officer with the Department of Internal Affairs.
 This included incorporating modern dance techniques into the curriculum at Wellington Teachers’ Training College, which was influential in the physical education movement in New Zealand.

 In 1945 Bailey along with Philip and Olive Smithells founded the New Dance Group that ran for two years.
 The New Dance Group was modelled after the New York-based company of the same name and in the short time of operating introduced ideas of dance and art to many dancers and audiences.
 Their dance was described in an article by Marianne Schultz as "modern, political and expressive".

 Bailey was a long time colleague of theatre director and teacher Nola Millar and they were both part of Unity Theatre.
 In 1964 along with Anne Flannery they started the New Theatre School of Drama where Bailey taught movement.
 Following on from that was the birth of national drama training in New Zealand in 1970 when Bailey became one of the core tutors in the newly started New Zealand Drama School.

 Bailey continued teaching at the New Zealand Drama School until 1988.
 She was instrumental in the schools journey to identify as a bicultural institution in its recognising the Treaty of Waitangi.
 This included adding a Māori language name, Te Kura Toi Whakaari o Aotearoa which was come to after Bailey consulted with Timoti Kāretu at the Māori Language Commission.
 The school is now known primarily as Toi Whakaari.
 Bailey in retrospect criticised the speed of the change.It would have been preferable if [the Drama School] had waited a year, and then gone for the name.
 You need a track record first: and to have demonstrated your commitment.
 The journey is a hard one.Rona Bailey was a member of Taki Rua Theatre (formally The Depot) that started in 1983 and she is described as one of the kaumātua (respected elder) of the theatre company.

 One thing that Bailey was very proud of is her involvement with Project Waitangi.
 This was government funded education for non-Māori people in New Zealand that ran anti-racism and Treaty of Waitangi workshops, with a principal from pākehā (white New Zealanders) for pākehā.
 Bailey was a member of this project from when it started in 1985 until when the funding was withdrawn in 1990.

 Rona Bailey was a collector of New Zealand ballads and folk songs, which she started while she was recovering from tuberculosis.
 She and Burt Roth published Shanties by the way (1967) a collection of New Zealand popular and radical folk songs.
 She was made a life member of the New Zealand Folklore Society in 1970.